 - "7.
 A person who is a member of a business, professional, or membership organization by virtue of the person's contribution to or payment of dues to the organization even though the organization engages in lobbying activities. - "8.
-A state governmental agency head or his or her designee who provides or communicates, or both, information relating to policy or positions, or both, affecting the governmental agencies which he or she represents. - "(21) MINOR VIOLATION.
-Any violation of this chapter in which the public official or public employee receives an economic gain in an amount less than two hundred fifty dollars (\$250) or the governmental entity has an economic loss of less than two hundred fifty dollars (\$250). - "(22) PERSON.
-A business, individual, corporation, partnership, union, association, firm, committee, club, or other organization or group of persons. - "(23) PRINCIPAL.
-A person or business which employs, hires, or otherwise retains a lobbyist.
-A principal is not a lobbyist but is not allowed to give a thing of value. - "(24) PROBABLE CAUSE.
+A state governmental agency head or his or her designee who provides or communicates, or both, information relating to policy or positions, or both, affecting the governmental agencies which he or she represents. - "(22) MINOR VIOLATION.
+Any violation of this chapter in which the public official or public employee receives an economic gain in an amount less than two hundred fifty dollars (\$250) or the governmental entity has an economic loss of less than two hundred fifty dollars (\$250). - "(23) PERSON.
+A business, individual, corporation, partnership, union, association, firm, committee, club, or other organization or group of persons. - "(24) PRINCIPAL.
+A person or business which employs, hires, compensates, or otherwise retains a lobbyist, either directly or indirectly.
+For the purposes of this chapter including, but not limited to, Section 36-25-18, a principal is the entity that would be an actual or significant beneficiary of lobbying activities by a lobbyist.
+A principal is not a lobbyist, but is not allowed to give a thing of value.

+"(25) PROBABLE CAUSE.
 A finding that the allegations are more likely than not to have occurred.

-"(25) PUBLIC EMPLOYEE.
+"(26) PUBLIC EMPLOYEE.
 Any person employed at the state, county, or municipal level of government or their instrumentalities, including governmental corporations and authorities, but excluding employees of hospitals or other health care corporations including contract employees of those hospitals or other health care corporations, who is paid in whole or in part from state, county, or municipal funds.
 For purposes of this chapter, a public employee does not include a person employed on a part-time basis whose employment is limited to providing professional services other than lobbying, the compensation for which constitutes less than 50 percent of the part-time employee's income.

-"(26) PUBLIC OFFICIAL.
+"(27) PUBLIC OFFICIAL.
 Any person elected to public office, whether or not that person has taken office, by the vote of the people at state, county, or municipal level of government or their instrumentalities, including governmental corporations, and any person appointed to a position at the state, county, or municipal level of government or their instrumentalities, including governmental corporations.
 For purposes of this chapter, a public official includes the chairs and vice-chairs or the equivalent offices of each state political party as defined in Section 17-13-40.